Al Boraq: History

 In October 2017, track construction was completed, followed by installation of the new electric catenary that November.
 The electrical system was energised for the first time in January 2018, and the line's control facility came online the following month.
 By mid-2018, the stations had been completed, though the expected entry into service was pushed back to the end of the year, as trial runs over the route had yet to be operated.

 On 15 November 2018, the Al Boraq service was inaugurated at a Tangier ceremony on a special train that traveled to Rabat; revenue service was to begin by the end of the year.
 By 25 December 2018, trains were scheduled to depart Casablanca every two hours from 06:00 until 21:00.

 The inauguration of the high-speed rail service also came with the opening of several new or renovated train stations: Tanger-Ville Railway Terminal, Kenitra Station, Rabat-Agdal Station, and Casa-Voyageurs Railway Station.

+In January 2022, Mohamed Abdeljalil, Morocco's Minister of Transport and Logistics, announced that the Al-Boraq network would eventually terminate in Agadir and announced the construction of a high-speed line which would connect Agadir with Marrakesh.
+In November 2022, Abdeljalil announced the construction of dedicated high-speed tracks that would connect Marrakesh to the original line via Kenitra.
+The construction is to take place in three segments, with the 150 km segment connecting Kenitra with Aïn Sebaâ to be constructed first.
+Then a 130 km extension will be built from Aïn Sebaâ to Nouaceur, and then finally the construction of new tracks from Nouaceur to Marrakesh, with the cities 212 km apart.
+Tests were run on the current tracks from Casablanca to Marrakesh in January 2023, reaching 80 kph.
+The plan is to continue to test the current tracks between Casablanca and Marrakesh, with ONCF hoping that a top speed of 160 kph can be reached safely.